LEE2020957316/C-/README.md

 make
 ```

-the run it with
+## How to run

 ```
 sudo ./CMouse
 ```

-End the program by pressing Enter.
+The program ends after 5 secs automatically.